 Christmas at the Lilly House on the grounds at the Indianapolis Museum of Art uses the American country house setting to explore the decorative ideas of the 1930s and 1940s.
 Explore this piece of history and witness nearly a century of holiday tradition firsthand.

-Christmas at the Zoo is a wintertime experience everyone will enjoy.
-Stop by the Indianapolis Zoo for its annual light spectacular, and experience one of the nation’s top ten zoos in a whole new way as hundreds of thousands of sparkling lights delight and inspire.
+Christmas at the Zoo is a wintertime extrvaganza everyone will enjoy.
+Stop by the Indianapolis Zoo for its annual light spectacular, and experience one of the nation’s top 10 zoos in a whole new way as hundreds of thousands of sparkling lights delight and inspire.

-Jingle Rails at the Eiteljorg Museum of American Indians & Western Art is a journey to the Great American West--the real West and the West of the imagination.
+Jingle Rails at the Eiteljorg Museum of American Indians and Western Art is a journey to the Great American West -- the real West and the West of the imagination.
 With over 1,200 feet of railroad, watch seven trains wind past the local treasures of downtown Indianapolis, including the Eiteljorg Museum, Monument Circle, Union Station and Lucas Oil Stadium, as well as historical sites, including Mt.
-Rushmore, the Grand Canyon, Yosemite Falls and Old Faithful.
+Rushmore, the Grand Canyon, Yosemite Falls, and Old Faithful.

 Circle Centre is located in the heart of the city.
-Anchored by Carson Pirie Scott to the north end, downtown Indianapolis' foremost shopping, dining and entertainment complex offers shoppers more than 100 specialty stores, plus a vast array of dining options.
+Anchored by Carson Pirie Scott, downtown Indianapolis' foremost shopping, dining, and entertainment complex offers shoppers more than 100 specialty stores, plus a vast array of dining options.
 Circle Centre also offers convenient underground parking (some of the cheapest you'll find in the city).

 The Fashion Mall at Keystone is a mix of high-end anchors, including Saks Fifth Avenue and Nordstrom, upscale and luxury specialty retailers, and a full complement of dining options.